 I often cross Zhongzheng Bridge on foot late at night, on my way home to Taipei after I shut down my restaurant, which is located in New Taipei City (Greater Taipei).
 The view down the Xindian River is nice and there aren't many cars, making for a peaceful crossing.
 I mentioned my habit to a friend, who remarked: "One of these days, that bridge is going to fall into the river."
-From a distance, it does seem to be riding a bit low.
+The bridge does seem to be riding a bit low.
 I'm not able to make out the sag people say is there; I'm no bridge engineer.
 Constant earthquakes and flooding have been working on the bridge's stability.
 Now the Public Works Department is weighing in.
 They want to tear down the bridge before it collapses.
 The Department of Cultural Affairs stands in the way though.
 Zhongzheng Bridge is also the oldest out there on the Xindian.

 I took this phone shot from the bridge, looking east.
 I don't think it's too hard to get a feeling for how much the bridge has sunk.
 Half a dozen suicides take place from her rails yearly.
 I brought this up with a beat cop, saying: "I would probably just swim away if I fell off."